dcond007/Windows-Auto-Theme-Switching/README.md

 #### Settings
-* Run the task as soon as possible after a scheule is missed.
-Otherwise, if you are not logged into the computer during the runtime, windows will ignore the script.
-If the task fails, resetart it every minute up to 3 times.
-Cancel the task if it takes longer than an hour.
-Do not start a new instance.
-All of this will run seamless in the background.
+* Make sure you run the script after a missed schedule.
+This way when you are on the computer after a schedule run time, the theme change will still be enabled.
 <img src="https://github.com/dcond007/Windows-Theme-Scheduler/blob/main/walkthrough/9.png" width="600">